 In my experience most heatmaps don't tend to change much unless you change the design, so it's not something you need to be constantly checking.
 They can be useful to revisit if if management/stakeholders want quant data to understand the size of any problems: use your heatmaps to back up findings in user tests.

 Don't read too much into scroll behaviour on its own, it only gives you part of the picture and like all quant data only gives you the 'what' rather than the 'why'.
 Just because users aren't reaching a part of a page doesn't mean they aren't going on to have a successful journey.

 Clicks are arguably the most important interaction that users carry out on your site as it shows a high engagement and desire to progress further.
 However it doesn't quite tell the whole picture on its own.
 Did the user take ages to find that link to click?
 Did the page actually match their expectations?
 Like a lot of web tracking data, in isolation it's just a clue to find out more.

 Like all quant data, sample size is important here.
 If you're only tracking a few users then one user's eager clicking of every link available on the site can warp your metrics.
 Ideally make sure you have at least 100 users in your heatmap sample size.

 If your website is responsive (as it should be!) then this needs taking into account.
 Links and page sections can move position or disappear altogether on certain devices, so make sure you look at desktop, tablet, and mobile data separately.
 Also if you can segment by traffic source this can reveal differences: search traffic might be looking for very different things to direct traffic.

-There are several pieces of software out there that offer a suite of heatmap tools together (and often visitor recordings too).
-Some of the popular ones include: Hotjar (from free), Crazyegg (from $9/mo), Lucky Orange (from $10/mo).
+There are several pieces of software out there that offer a suite of heatmap tools together (and often include visitor recordings too).
+Some of the popular ones are Hotjar (from free), Crazyegg (from $9/mo), Mouseflow (from $29/mo).